Skip to main content

 Greeks are angry at yet another round of planned austerity measures as Greece tries to bring down its stratospheric debt.

-Lawmakers are trying to cut government costs to reassure international backers it is doing enough to earn the bailout funds they have promised to pour into the country.
+Lawmakers are trying to cut government costs to reassure international backers it is doing enough to earn the bailout funds they have promised to pour into the country, with the latest austerity measures expected to pass Thursday.

 European Union leaders are scrambling to minimize the effect of Greece's debt on their common currency, the euro.